- 1 The catch?

 - Gazelle Power Plus

 Kettler – These machines have excellent build quality.
-Kettler prefers compact geometry, but suffers from the fact that the footpads are connected directly to the flywheel which results in an unpleasant workout experience.
+Kettler prefers compact geometry.
+However, Kettler made the footpads connected directly to the flywheel to become compact.
+This geometry causes an unpleasant workout experience.
 We don’t recommend this brand.